 Sometimes you’ll be soaring with love and joy…

 …and sometimes you’ll sink to really dark lows.
-But that’s a part of the proces.
+You might even go through periods of being afraid to teach (it doesn’t just affect new teachers).
+But that’s a part of the process.
 You’ll experience the entire gamut of emotions throughout the process.

 But rest assured that it will all fall naturally as it should and you’ll have plenty of support from your teachers and your peers.
 Trust the process.